 CoST also carries out training with civil society and other groups so they can provide critical oversight of public infrastructure projects and raise concerns in an appropriate way with contractors and public entities.
 Despite the challenging environment, training programmes such as this have recently been rolled out in Afghanistan, where CSOs been taught to find important data on infrastructure projects through the government’s online data disclosure platform.

-CoST Honduras also works closely with another social accountability stakeholder, the media.
+CoST Honduras works closely with another key social accountability stakeholder, the media.
 In 2019 CoST Honduras and the National Autonomous University of Honduras launched its third investigative award and diploma for journalists, which teaches the methods, tools and techniques needed to investigate public infrastructure projects.
 Working in tandem with civil society, these journalists help to prompt action on key issues.
 In 2017, first prize was awarded to reporter Josue Quintana for an article exposing a miscalculation on a road and bridge expansion and reconstruction project.
 Thanks to recommendations from the CoST Honduras assurance process and this media pressure, the government took action by reviewing the contract.
 Following on from this success, in 2020 journalist Alex Flores won the award for a two-part investigation revealing a conflict of interest in the construction of Covid-19 healthcare facilities.
 Read his interview with CoST here.

 Recognition at the international level

 We also join up with our partners on the international stage at key international events.
 In 2020, CoST convened a session at the C20 Global Summit with partners Hivos, which brought key stakeholders together to explore the G20 focus of establishing ”infrastructure as an asset class” to fund growing infrastructure needs.
 Browse our news section for more information.